-Books and Tobacciana
+Books

 I've been weaving a white string bag the last couple of nights - and it has progressed very quickly.
 The weave is not as tight as the dreambag, but not 'loose' either.
-I'm hoping to make it into a nice little zippered pouch he can keep his corncob pipe, lighter and leather tobacco pouch together in.
+I'm hoping to make it into a nice little zippered pouch he can keep his corncob pipe, lighter and leather pouch together in.

 This was another book I couldn't pass up from my childhood - the Little Bear series by Else Minarik.
 I remember having a copy of this and just looking through all the pictures again and again until I could read it for myself.
 The volume I bought off Ebay had three books combined in it, which will be great for reading to Bazooka when she is born.